-is an Associate Professor of Teaching, in the UBC Department of Cellular and Physiological Sciences, and the Assistant Dean of the UBC Southern Medical Program (SMP at the UBC Okanagan campus in Kelowna, BC.
+is an Associate Professor of Teaching, in the UBC Department of Cellular and Physiological Sciences, and the Assistant Dean of the UBC Southern Medical Program (SMP) at the UBC Okanagan campus in Kelowna, BC.

-Over the past decade, he has taught Anatomy and all its subdisciplines to pre-clerkship students of the UBC MD Undergraduate Program.
+Over the past decade, he has taught anatomy and all its subdisciplines to pre-clerkship students of the UBC MD Undergraduate Program.
 His research focuses on medical education, particularly on small group learning pedagogies, and on how case-based learning equips medical students for clinical decision making during clerkship and beyond.

-DR. PATRICK PENNEFATHER, PhD, is an assistant professor at UBC Theatre and Film, co-appointed at the Master of Digital Media (MDM) Program, and a faculty in residence at UBC's Emerging Media Lab.
+DR. PATRICK PENNEFATHER, PhD, is an assistant professor at UBC Theatre and Film, and a faculty in residence at UBC's Emerging Media Lab.
 Patrick teaches improvisation and sound design across media and collaborates on the design and research of mixed reality (MR) prototypes.

 He has mentored multi-disciplinary teams coconstructing scalable digital prototypes with more than 50 companies and organizations.
 He regularly investigates the user experience of MR experiences, composes for a variety of media, and consults dance and theatre makers in extending the reality of their physical stages.
 Patrick has facilitated workshops internationally, and has co-published in a variety of journals within the fields of Extended Reality (XR), Virtual Reality, MR and Agile application development.
-In the field of medicine, he has co-published a paper with Dr. Claudia Krebs exploring the role of XR in visualizations for use in medical education.
+In the field of medicine, he has co-published several papers with Dr. Claudia Krebs exploring the role of XR and artificial intelligence in visualizations for use in medical education.